Our Team

 Kelli Jones

-Hello, I’m Kelli, the founder of The Mosaic Field School and our Lead Mosaic Adolescent Program Guide.
-During my youth, I tried on many hats to figure out what my adult vocation was going to be.
-I worked in retail, in research for a law firm, in sales and manufacturing for a foreign language software developer, and in corporate training.
+Hello, I’m Kelli, the founder of The Mosaic Field School.
+For the 2026-2027 academic year, I will be working with The Mosaic Adolescent Community and our Bridges Community.
+During my youth, I tried on many hats to figure out my adult vocation.
+Before I was 20 years old, I had worked in retail, in research for a law firm, in sales and manufacturing for a foreign language software developer, and in corporate training.
 I worked as a summer camp counselor and as a waitress.
 I lived on a small farm, where I helped build a barn, cared for my family’s sheep, and helped the neighbors plant their crops.
 I earned money by babysitting, mowing lawns, and ironing dress shirts.
 I know firsthand how interesting, valuable, and motivating it can be for adolescents to have real, meaningful work that connects practically with their studies –remember the barn I mentioned; someone had to calculate the angles for the correct pitch of the roof!
 As an adult, I have worked in business and technology consulting at Deloitte, as a certified Myers-Briggs© consultant, and as a freelance educator for hybrid learning programs.
 I hold a bachelor’s degree in accounting and two master’s degrees, graduating with highest honors in each of my degrees and valedictorian of my master’s class at Emory University, so I am no stranger to the rigors of academic study.
 While traveling extensively, I’ve found some hidden gems for us to visit, and I’ve made some great connections with experts and mentors to share with our students.
 One of my favorite moments in my work is hearing a teen’s triumphant, “I did it!” after completing a challenge or solving a problem they didn’t think they could manage.

 Kelli is a member of the American Montessori Society (AMS) and the Association Montessori Internationale (AMI).
 She holds AMI certificates in Montessori Administration and in Adolescent Orientation.
 She holds an AMI Adolescent Diploma.